|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fate of the Pilot

-Cox was captured by the Japanese and held as a prisoner at Rabaul POW Camp and Tunnel Hill POW Camp.
-On March 3/4, 1944 he was executed by the Japanese near Tunnel Hill.
+Cox was captured by the Japanese and became a Prisoner Of War (POW) and was detained at Rabaul POW Camp then Tunnel Hill POW Camp.
+On March 3-4, 1944 he was executed by the Japanese near Tunnel Hill.

 Recovery of Remains